Permutation Weighting: Problem Statement and Related Work

-In this work we revisit the estimand defined by IPSW, which will allow us to define a broad class of balancing estimators.
-We begin with a previously unrecognized identity of the IPSW, \begin{linenomath}
+In this work we revisit the the definition of IPSW, providing a previously undocumented identity:

-\end{linenomath} This form of the IPSW makes plain that weights are defining importance sampling weights where the target distribution follows the distribution under balance, i.e. $p(A, X) = p(A)p(X)$.
-To be explicit, the goal of IPSW is to transform expectations (of $Y$, for instance) over the observed joint distribution of $A$ and $X$ to one in which $A$ and $X$ behave as if they were generated from an RCT.
-However, the importance sampling weights under IPSW are constructed indirectly by combining the conditional and marginal treatment densities.
+This makes plain that the weights given by IPSW define importance sampling weights where the target distribution is the distribution under balance.
+To be explicit, the goal of IPSW is to transform expectations over the observed joint distribution of $\mathbf{A}$ and $\mathbf{X}$ to expectations over $\mathbf{A}$ and $\mathbf{X}$ in which they appear as if generated from an RCT (the ``target trial'').
+However, the importance sampling weights under IPSW are constructed indirectly by separately estimating the conditional and marginal treatment densities.
 The contribution of this work is a method, permutation weighting, which estimates this quantity directly via a probabilistic classification problem which we describe in the next section.
 Direct estimation provides more than just intuitive appeal.
 Unlike IPSW, direct estimation of the importance sampling ratio explicitly seeks to minimize imbalance, which we show in section~\ref{sec:properties}.
-We also show that this approach leads to tight Pinsker-like bounds on bias and variance of the dose-response estimates.
-The result is that bias is reduced even in the case of mis-specification under direct estimation of the density ratio.
+We also show that this approach leads to bounds on bias and variance of the dose-response estimates based on classifier error.
+The result is that bias is reduced under direct estimation of the density ratio, even in the case of misspecification.